Welcome to Frugal-Freebies.com!

 7. Remember that many freebies come with great high-value coupons!

 8. When the site asks where you heard about them, say friend/family, not a freebie site.
-Right-clicking and copying the link location & pasting it in a new browser, rather than clicking the link can help too.
+Right-clicking and copying the link location and pasting it in a new browser, rather than clicking the link can help too.
 Sometimes they won't send if they know you came from a freebie site.

 9. Keep an attitude of gratitude.
 Freebie hunting is more of a game of being at the right place at the right time - if you get the freebie, you won!